BoardwalkLord/BoardwalkLord.github.io/_posts/2026-07-04-tryhackme-offensive-security-intro.md

 - **Difficulty:** Info / Easy
 - **What it teaches:** The attacker mindset, and directory brute-forcing — finding pages on a website that exist but aren't linked anywhere.

 This was my first proper hands-on room.
 The scenario is a deliberately vulnerable online bank called "FakeBank."
-The whole point is to show that a page being *hidden* is not the same as a page being *protected* — and that a simple tool can find the hidden ones in seconds.
+The point is to show that a page being hidden is not the same as a page being protected — and that a simple tool can find the hidden ones in seconds.

 ## Reconnaissance